jacobvc/ESP32-Hardware-Boards/README.md

 I am sharing these eagle board designs that I have found to be useful; mostly as a sort of tidy bridge between a breadboard and a project specific design.
 Unless otherwise specified, they are for (30 pin) esp32 Dev Module boards.

 ## Esp32 Dev Module Pins
 This design consists of two 15 pin pin headers; ESP32-LEFT and ESP32-RIGHT, with wires and labels corresponding to pin functionality.
-They are not 'connected' to one-another and are generally intended to be used as a quick start in laying out a board for one ot the other side of an esp32 Dev Module.
+They are not 'connected' to one-another and are generally intended to be used as a quick start in laying out a board for one or the other side of an esp32 Dev Module.

 ## ESP32 Lcd 3.5 Connectors
 This design connects one side of an esp32 Dev Module (ESP32-LEFT) to a LCD touch screen display.
 The display uses all of the GPIOs on that side except two.
 A four pin connector supports connecting the display mounted SD socket using a shared SPI.
 The two unused ports are routed to a four pin I2C connector.